leodeslf/leaf/src/content/docs/coding/js/index.md

 ### Good Practices

+>Beauty is more important in computing than anywhere else in technology because software is so complicated.
+Beauty is the ultimate defense against complexity.
+(David Gelernter, Machine Beauty: Elegance and the Heart of Technology)

 Not mandatory but recommended:

 - Type at most *80 characters* per line.
 - Indent with *two spaces* (or four).
 - End expressions with *semicolons*.
 - Use *braces* to wrap code blocks.
+- Leave an *empty line* at the end.

 ### Keywords